-In this brand new experience, we will spend an entire day among the gritty vertical neighbourhoods of London’s East End and the Docklands.
-Throughout the course of the day, we will connect with the capital’s fascinating post-war urban transformation : from Victorian slum sprawls, to wartime devastation, and finally its monumentally Modernist rebirth.
-But we will also witness design failures, changing perceptions, and the betrayal of the powers that be : everything that brought about the end of the Welfare State, and with it, the decline of council estates as a model for future communities.
+Join me in New Towns & High Rises, an exploratory walk at the vertical neighbourhoods of London’s East End and the Docklands, and the capital’s satellite New Towns.
+There, we will make a connection with the fascinating narrative of London’s urban transformation : from Victorian slum sprawls and wartime devastation, to post-war ambition and monumental Modernist rebirth.
+But we will also witness design failures, changing perceptions, and the betrayal of the powers that be : everything that brought about the decline of Britain’s Welfare State, and with it, the demise of New Towns and Council Estates as a model for future communities.

-Our next stop will be the Docklands, where we will pass through Robin Hood Gardens, a landmark of UK’s New Brutalist aesthetic philosophy, and a controversial symbol of estate design failure – it’s now under demolition, so last chance to see it before it goes forever !
-We will continue our visit towards the Chrisp Street Market, Britain’s first pedestrian shopping area and the adjacent Brownfield Estate.
-These were both centrepieces at the Festival of Britain in 1951, a showcase for UK’s post war urban regeneration, and stylistic examples of a new, futuristic way of living.
+This walk will take you to London’s Docklands, where we will explore Robin Hood Gardens, a landmark of the country’s New Brutalist aesthetic, and a controversial symbol of council estate design failure.
+It is now under demolition, so last chance to see it before it goes forever !
+We will continue our visit towards Brownfield Estate, the housing showpiece for 1951’s Festival of Britain, as well as its Chrisp Street Market, Britain’s first pedestrian shopping area – both icons of post war urban regeneration, and stylistic examples of a new, futuristic way of living.
 We will then attempt a deep dive into the mind and persona of a true Brutalist architect – Erno Goldfinger, at the site of his breathtaking tower ensemble : The Balfron Tower, Carradale House and Glenkerry House.

-Doesn’t include : Public Transport (please bring an Oyster Card with a £13 credit)
+Doesn’t include : Public Transport (Poplar and Islington only, please bring an Oyster Card with sufficient credit).
+Meals or Drinks.